epakhomov/capstone/README.md

 <img src="/images/url.jpg" alt="Fig.1" class="center" style="width:600px;height:auto;">

 ### EDA

+Due to the nature of the data and the business problem, there isn't much EDA that can be performed for this dataset.
+There are no business value in understanding relationships between number of question marks and number of backslashs in the data, for example.
+I'm providing this assessment as a certified (CISSP) domain expert with 10+ experience in cybersecurity.

+With that said, it's clear that all 112 features are not required to build a model.
+As in a car, for example, not all car features and mechanisms have any impact on the maximum speed.
+Not all features of an url have any impact on the url being malicious or not.

 It turns out that the domain section has near zero mean variance which might indicate its less importance as can be seen on Figure 2.

 <img src="/images/01.png" alt="Fig.2" class="center" style="width:600px;height:auto;">

 ## Data Preparation

+The original data is relatively clean.
+It doesn't contain categorical variables and doesn't conain missing values, so minimum data preparation was required.

 ## Modeling